-Our third finding is that, although industrial policy is common, its use is not evenly distributed between countries.
-Appendix Figure C.1 plots the distribution of industrial policy by income quintile.
-There is a strong positive correlation between industrial policy activity, measured in different ways, and income.
-The raw data show that countries in the top income quintile deploy five to fifteen times as many industrial policies as countries in the lowest income quintile.
+Our third finding is that, although industrial policy is common, its use varies across countries.
+This variability is seen in the raw data.
+Appendix Figure G.8 plots the distribution of industrial policy by income quintile, and shows a strong positive correlation between measures of industrial policy activity and income.
+The data show that countries in the top income quintile deploy six to eighteen times as many industrial policies as countries in the lowest income quintile.